bglnelissen/slideToolkit/guides/INSTALL.CentOS 6.6.md

 ```

-#### Step 10 - Install CellProfiler
+#### Install CellProfiler
 We have no step-by-step installation instructions for CellProfiler yet.
-But you can follow the instructions on [cellprofiler.org](http://www.cellprofiler.org), or on the CellProfiler [github wiki page](https://github.com/CellProfiler/CellProfiler/wiki/CellProfiler-Developer%27s-version-installation-for-Linux).
+But you can follow the instructions for CentOS on [cellprofiler.org](http://www.cellprofiler.org).

-You can also try the 'Docker' version of CellProfiler, which is known to work with Ubuntu and can be found [here](https://github.com/hajaalin/docker-cellprofiler).

-#### Step 11 - Cleanup, restart & you're done!
+#### Cleanup, restart & you're done!
 Fix linked libraries.

 ```